theowenyoung/blog/content/blog/adding-search-to-zola-blog-with-meilisearch-deployed-on-mogenius/index.en.md

 2. Their log UI is broken on Firefox browser, the edge browser is okay.
 3. Even in Edge browser, the CI/CD monitor UI is broken, with an always refreshed page.

+> Update: 2. it's not their fault, it's my default broswer settings that disabled the canvas rendering.

 I don't know if they will offer a config file to setup those form, like `vercel.json` or `netlify.toml`, if so, it'll be easy for other non-programmers to setup those things.

 Finally, I'm appreciate that they can offer a so decent free plan, I hope I don't need to migrate it to another service.
 Let's see.